fvaleri/strimzi-debugging/sessions/006/README.md

 storage_capacity (MB) = retention_mb * replication_factor * part_number
 ```

-In OpenShift, a persistent volume (PV) lives outside any namespace and it is claimed by using a persistent volume claim
+In OpenShift, a **persistent volume** (PV) lives outside any namespace and it is claimed by using a **persistent volume
-(PVC).
-You can specify the storage class (SC) used for provisioning directly in the Kafka CR.
-Only volumes created and
+claim** (PVC).
+You can specify the **storage class** (SC) used for provisioning directly in the Kafka CR.
+Only volumes
-managed by a SC with `allowVolumeExpansion: true` can be increased, but not decreased.
-When using JBOD, you can also
+created and managed by a SC with `allowVolumeExpansion: true` can be increased, but not decreased.
+When using JBOD, you
-remove a volume, but data needs to be migrated to other volumes upfront.
+can also remove a volume, but data needs to be migrated to other volumes upfront.
 Volumes with
 either `persistentVolumeReclaimPolicy: Retain`, or using a storage class with `reclaimPolicy: Retain` are retained when
 the Kafka cluster is deleted.

 ### Example: no space left on device

 [Deploy Streams operator and Kafka cluster](/sessions/001).
-When the cluster is ready, we break it by sending 14 GiB of
+When the cluster is ready, we purposely break it by sending
-data to a topic with RF=3, which exceeds the combined cluster disk capacity of 30 GiB.
+14 GiB of data to a topic with RF=3 (42 GiB in total), which exceeds the combined cluster disk capacity of 30 GiB.

 ```sh
 $ kubectl get pvc | grep kafka